AlexStormwood/reactjs-docker-image-testo/README.md

 You may note that in the ReactJS app, it makes a fetch request to an API.
 It is intended to make a request to a container named `expressjstesto`, running in the same Docker app.

-Now, if you learned _some_ Docker already, this will be a trap: Docker automatically allows services within the same app to communicate with each other, via the container name and mapped port.
-The ReactJS container can ping the ExpressJS container at `http://expressjstesto:5000` - that is the containers networking with each other, using internal ports as ports and container names as hostnames or domain names.
+Now, if you learned _some_ Docker already, you may fall for a trap: Docker automatically allows services within the same app to communicate with each other, via the container name and mapped port.
+The ReactJS container terminal/exec shell can ping the ExpressJS container at `http://expressjstesto:5000` - that is the containers networking with each other, using internal ports as ports and container names as hostnames or domain names.

 But ReactJS apps aren't making requests at a container level.
-They make requests when they're running in the browser.
+They make fetch requests when they're running in the browser.
 The browser is not the same as the container.
 It gets weird, I know.

 Basically, we do not want to use Docker networking like: